How I Learned to Stop Worrying and Love the Kill Line

 The Kill Line

-There are no surprise failures.
+There are no surprise deaths.

 No hidden rules.